 Following withdrawal, D9501 was stored at Worcester Depot with numerous sightings of it there between 16th April 1968 and 24th November 1968.
 The only known sighting of D9501 subsequently was referenced in the LCGB Bulletin (January 1969) under a heading of Derby/Birmingham.
 This stating that "9501 was noted in a train hauled by 1 on 26th November bound for an unknown destination."
 Unfortunately the precise location and direction are not given.

-As many Class 14’s passed into industrail use in Great Britain, then perhaps that was the case with D9501.
+As many Class 14's passed into industrail use in Great Britain, then perhaps that was the case with D9501.
 Doubtful though that this would have happenned as if so it would have been widely reported.
 Whilst not wishing to speculate, but considering that R. E. Tremm appear to have started exporting locomotives to Italy at about this time, could D9501 have actually been exported.
-If so, the sighting on 26th November 1968 could well have been of D9501 on the way to a port from where it was exported.
+If so, the sighting on 26th November 1968 could well have been of D9501 on the way to a port from where it was exported or perhaps a workshop for preperation for export.
 It is also worth adding that similar intrigue surrounds the disposal of D3193 and that D2231 and D2242 spent lengthy periods in storage prior to shipment in this era.